DESI DR2 reference mocks: clustering results from Uchuu-BGS and LRG: The Uchuu simulation

 In order to model the clustering signal of the DESI DR1 survey within the flat $\Lambda$CDM Planck cosmology \citep{planck2018}, we utilized the \textsc{Uchuu} $N$-body simulation \citep{ishiyama}.
 Designed specifically to model the DESI survey, \textsc{Uchuu} features high numerical resolution, which enables the resolution of low-mass dark matter haloes and subhaloes within its large volume.
 This capability allows us to apply the SHAM technique to populate \textsc{Uchuu} haloes and subhaloes with DESI galaxies, generating mock lightcones to reproduce the number density and predict the clustering of each DESI tracer.

 The \textsc{Uchuu} simulation was run using the TreePM code GREEM \citep{art4}.
 The box has a comoving side length of 2 $h^{-1}$Gpc, with 12,800$^{3}$ dark matter particles.
 The mass resolution and gravitational softening length are 3.27$\times$10$^{8}$ $h^{-1}$M$_{\odot}$ and 4.27 $h^{-1}$kpc, respectively.
 The initial conditions were generated using the second-order Lagrangian Perturbation Theory (2LPT) approximation at $z_{\rm init}$=127, and the simulation followed the growth of cosmic structures in the Planck 2015 flat $\Lambda$CDM cosmology \citep{planck2015}.
-We saved 50 snapshots of the particle distribution from $z$=14 to $z$=0, and identified bound structures using the Rockstar phase-space halo$\textbackslash$subhalo finder \citep{2013ApJ...762..109B}.
+We saved 50 snapshots of the particle distribution from $z$=14 to $z$=0, and identified bound structures using the Rockstar\footnote{The minimum number of particles per halo identified by Rockstar is 10, corresponding to the mass of 3.27e9 Msun/h.
+The force resolution used in Rockstar is the same with the softening length, and the other parameters were set to the default values. } phase-space halo$\backslash$subhalo finder \citep{2013ApJ...762..109B}.
 We constructed merger trees for these structures using a parallel version of the Consistent-Trees algorithm \citep{2013ApJ...763...18B}.
 Additionally, we obtained the peak value of the maximum circular velocity, V$_{\rm max}$=max$\left(\sqrt{\frac{GM(r)}{r}}\right)$, over the history of each (sub)halo, denoted as V$_{\rm peak}$.
 We measure the maximum circular velocity at each of the 50 redshift outputs, and take the maximum value as V$_{\rm peak}$.
 We used this to implement the SHAM method for populating \textsc{Uchuu} haloes with DESI galaxies.
 For more information of the simulation methodology and performance, we refer the reader to \cite{ishiyama}.
 All \textsc{Uchuu} data products are publicly available through Skies $\&$ Universes.\footnote{\url{https://www.skiesanduniverses.org/Simulations/Uchuu}}